Nodal elliptic curves on K3 surfaces: Geometry of Severi varieties

-Hyperelliptic K3 surfaces form a Noether-Lefschetz divisor in each 19-dimensional moduli space $K_g$ of polarized K3 surfaces, so any $(X,L)$ specializes to a hyperelliptic $(X_0,L_0)$.
-The Picard group of a hyperelliptic K3 is rank $\geq 2$, and contains the primitive lattice
+Hyperelliptic K3 surfaces form a Noether-Lefschetz divisor in $\K_{g}$, so any primitively polarized $(X,L) \in \K_{g}$ can be specialized to a hyperelliptic $(X_0,L_0)$ covering $\mathbb{F}_0$ or $\mathbb{F}_1$.
+The Picard group of such a hyperelliptic K3 has rank $\geq 2$, and contains the primitive lattice

 To see this, there are two cases: \begin{itemize} \item If $g=2r+1$, it suffices to study the hyperelliptic K3 surfaces $X_0 \xrightarrow{\pi} \mathbb{F}_{0} \cong \P^{1} \times \P^{1}$ branched along a smooth curve $B\subset \mathbb{F}_0$ of bidegree $(4,4)$.
 The line bundle $L_0 = \pi^{\ast}\O(1, r)$ gives a polarization of genus $2r+1$, and along with $M_0=\pi^{\ast}\O(0,1)$ forms the sublattice above.
 The moduli space of $(4,4)$-curves has dimension